dinghystudio/gatsby-source-cockpit-generic/README.md

 ## Todos #

 * Test
+* Add full example
-* Implement extensive node caching and cache invalidation
+* Implement node caching and cache invalidation
 * Enhance console output using Gatsby’s `reporter`
 * White- and blacklisting of Collections and Singletons.
 Could either be
   * naive: simply ignore a list of blacklisted Collections/Singletons or only fetch whitelisted contents.
   * smarter: considering relations between Collections

+## Reasoning #

+Why **yet another Cockpit Source Plugin?**

+At the time of writing, plenty other plugins were available but heavily in development, not officially working with GatsbyJS v2, did not handle i18n, repeater fields or put emphasis on things we didn’t need in a source plugin (layout fields).
+The features needed in our project were straight forward and writing a custom plugin seemed easy enough.
+Also the featureset grew with our needs.

 ## Previous work #